Anthony Paulet

 Sir Anthony Paulet (1562–1600) of Hinton St George, Somerset, was Governor of Jersey from 1588 until his death in 1600.

 Origins

 He was born at Hinton St George, Somerset the eldest son of Sir Amias Paulet (1532–1588) by his wife Margaret Hervey.

 Youth

 Anthony accompanied his father to Paris where Amyas was Ambassador.
 In 1579 Amyas took into his household as a tutor, Jean Hotman (1552–1636), (later Marquis de Villers-St-Paul) son of the famous author and professor of law Francis Hotman, to instruct his two sons Anthony and George.
 When Amias was recalled in November 1579, Hotman accompanied the family back to England and lived with his two pupils at Oxford.

 Career

 He graduated as a Master of Arts at Oxford and eventually succeeded his father as Governor of Jersey.

 Marriage and children

-In 1583 Anthony married Catherine Norris, daughter of Henry Norris, 1st Baron Norreys, by whom he had three children:
+In 1583 Anthony married Catherine Norris, daughter of Margery and Henry Norris, 1st Baron Norreys, by whom he had three children: